Data protection and cookies policy

 Tracking by Google Analytics

 We use Google Analytics to be able to analyse the use of our website and regularly improve it.
 The statistical information we obtain from this allows us to improve our services and make them more interesting for you as a user.
-For exceptional cases in which personal data is transferred to the USA, Google has signed up to the EU-US Privacy Shield: https://www.privacyshield.gov/EU-US-Framework.
-The legal foundation for the storage of cookies is the consent given (Art.
-6 para.
-1 a of the GDPR).
-The further analysis of the data collected with Google Analytics takes place over a period of 26 months on the basis of Art.
-6 para.
-1 f of the GDPR.
+Your data will also be processed in the USA.
+Your data will only be transferred to the USA after your express consent.
+The legal foundation for the storage of the cookie and the associated data processing for a period of 12 months is the consent given (Art.
+6 (1) (1a) GDPR.
+You can withdraw your consent at any time in our Cookie settings.

 Online marketing – Google Adwords tracking and remarketing